 They start looking for something/someone and recognize them.
 Parents should help and facilitate their babies to look at material such as photos, toys, and books; this will lead to improving their sense of sight.

 Babies touching abilities widen at this pace; they will attempt to reach out to things that attract them.
-Babies are fond to be touched, massaged, caressed, hugged, cuddled and any endearment their parents could express to them.
-Babies would like to practice to a sense of touch by reaching out to touch a variety of materials.
+Babies are fond of being touched, massaged, caressed, hugged, cuddled, and any endearment their parents could express to them.
+Babies would like to practice a sense of touch by reaching out to touch a variety of materials.

 Babies’ sense of smell at this point is gradually developing.
 He/she may differentiate the scent of her mother and contrast it with the scent of strangers.
 Babies will show unlikeness of smell by crying, extending of his or her hands, and by kicking his or her legs.